eafit-apolo/apolo-users/docs/source/software/monitoring/nagios/nagios-core-4.4.1/installation.rst

    yum module.

 .. note::
-   The @ syntaxis in yum module specifies that the item is a package group.
+   The @ syntax in yum module specifies the item is a package group.

 .. note::
    The Dell OpenManage Plugin has two lists of dependencies: The first one is installed with the "yum" module and